What is data mining? A definition, an overview of data mining tools, the process & applications

 ICS: a textbook example of data mining

 ICS: a textbook example of data miningData mining has already helped many organizations and companies to work smarter.
-ICS is perhaps not the best known example, but it is a very good one.
+ICS is perhaps not the best-known example, but it is a very good one.
 Every part of the process, from bringing in new customers to retaining them, from acceptance to stimulating the use of credit cards, is underpinned by data mining algorithms.
 These greatly increase the effectiveness of the process components.
 For example, the number of fraudulent transactions fell by as much as 50% in one year and card use increased by 20%.
-This was not only in the interest of ICS, but also of the customer.
+This was not only in the interest of ICS but also of the customer.

-Another difference is that data mining traditionally works with more or less static tables of data, while process mining is now able to monitor business processes in real time.
+Another difference is that data mining traditionally works with more or less static tables of data, while process mining is now able to monitor business processes in real-time.
 In data mining, moreover, chance plays a major role, whereas with process mining you can also analyze a predefined problem.
 Data mining expressly looks for general patterns, while process mining looks for causal connections.
 Or as the platform TechTarget describes it: “Data mining is more concerned with the what – that is, the patterns themselves – while process mining seeks to answer the why.”

 Text mining vs data mining

 The field of data mining is considerably better known than that of text mining, also known as text analytics.
 With the appointment of Prof. Jan C. Scholtes, the first professor of Text Mining in the Netherlands, this changed.
-In his inaugural lecture he highlighted the difference between data mining and text mining.
+In his inaugural lecture, he highlighted the difference between data mining and text mining.

-Text mining vs data miningFigure 3: The different steps in the text mining process.
+Illustration representing text mining vs data miningFigure 3: The different steps in the text mining process.

 Data mining, according to Scholtes, is the analysis of transactional data contained in relational databases.
 Think of credit card payments or debit card transactions.
 Various additional characteristics can be attached to such transactions: date, location, age of credit card holder, salary, and so on.
 “Using the combination of this data, you can then determine patterns of interest or behavior.
 Text mining is about analyzing unstructured information and extracting relevant patterns and characteristics.
-Then, using those patterns and characteristics, you can search better, analyze data more deeply and get insights faster that would otherwise often remain hidden.”
+Then, using those patterns and characteristics, you can search better, analyze data more deeply, and get insights faster that would otherwise often remain hidden.”

 Finding without knowing exactly what you’re looking for

-Text mining, then, is finding connections, patterns and correlations in unstructured data such as text.
+Text mining, then, is finding connections, patterns, and correlations in unstructured data such as text.
 As with data mining, the goal here is also to gain new insights and knowledge.
 “Finding, without knowing exactly what you are looking for, or finding what doesn’t seem to be there,” is how Scholtes sums up his field in a nutshell in his oration.

 Text mining use casesFigure 4: Text mining use cases in various industries.